samuel-2004/AgileWebDevCITS3403/README.md

 # Summary
 Here will be a brief summary of the architecture of the application.

+# Dependencies
+Python and pip are required to install and run the server Running tests requires that Chrome is installed

 # How to launch
 To launch the application, perform the following steps:
 1. Download the application `https://github.com/samuel-2004/AgileWebDevCITS3403/archive/refs/heads/main.zip`